xiaxueyi00-eng/cart253/mod jam/process/template-p5-project/ideas.md

 1: A frog can change color.
-- When the frog eats the fly, the body changes color.
+- When the frog eats the fly, the body changes color it might turn into an excited yellow..

 2: Frog will wear the hat.
 - When the frog gets the highest score, the frog will wear a cute hat in a different style.

 3: Frog will look in the mirror.
--  There's a small path of water in the game, the frog will look down at the reflection and make funny face.
+-  There's a small path of water in the game, sometime the frog will look down at the reflection and make funny face.

 4: Frogs can be rad.
 - When the frog eats the special fly (the red one), the frog's body turns red, and its speed increases for a few seconds.